Location

 • At night, bus comes infrequently (every 30-45min)

 Busses come fairly reliably on their planned schedule.
 However, that schedule itself isn't very predictable.
-See the times that it leaves the station on Monton CR.

 Manuel Antonio Bus